 A series of studies (Jongman, Roelofs, et al., 2015b; Shao et al., 2012, 2013, 2015) tried to link more precisely which subcomponent of the attentional system (Posner & Petersen, 1990) could explain inter-individual variability in the production of words.
 Through a correlational approach, authors tried to link metrics reflecting inter-individual difference in sustained attention (Jongman, Roelofs, et al., 2015b) and components of the executive controls (Shao et al., 2012) to metrics reflecting inter-individual differences in language production.
 (Shao et al., 2012) examined the contribution of the inhibitory component, the updating component, and the shifting component of executive control (Miyake et al., 2000) to metrics representing inter-individual variability in naming latencies.
 The task they used to assess metrics of executive controls were non-linguistic tasks.
 They used the stop signal reaction task (SSRT; (Logan & Cowan, 1984)) to assess inter-individual variability of the inhibitory component, the operation span task (OSpan; (Turner & Engle, 1989)) to assess inter-individual variability of the updating component, and shape-colour switching task (Meiran, 1996) to assess inter-individual variability of the shifting component.
 Variability of these components was correlated with parameters representing the distribution of naming latencies for objects and actions naming.
 These parameters were the mean, and the µ, σ and τ parameters obtained from the ex-Gaussian analysis of the latencies distribution (Balota & Yap, 2011; Tse et al., 2010).
-The µ and σ parameters represent the mean and the standard deviation of the Gaussian part of the distribution, and the τ parameter reflect both the mean and standard deviation of the exponential part of the distribution.
+The µ and σ parameters represent the mean and the standard deviation of the Gaussian part of the distribution, and the τ parameter reflects both the mean and standard deviation of the exponential part of the distribution.
 Authors observed that there was no correlation between the shifting metrics and any of the parameters of naming distribution, either for action or objects.
 The updating ability correlated with the τ parameters of both the action and object naming, but did not affect the µ parameter.
-It suggested that updating abilities were not predictive of the overall speed of trials, but rather predictive of the proportion of very slow trials.
-The inhibition ability correlated differently parameters of action and object naming.
-For action naming, inhibition correlated with the µ parameter, while for object naming, inhibition correlated with the τ parameters.
-These results lead to consider that updating might be not be systematically contributing to naming latencies.
+It suggested that updating abilities were not predictive of the overall speed of trials, but rather predictive of the proportion of slow trials.
+Inhibition ability correlated differently parameters of action and object naming: For action naming, inhibition correlated with the µ parameter, while for object naming, it correlated with the τ parameter.
+These results suggest that updating might be not be systematically contributing to naming latencies.
 On the other hand, inhibition seems to be involved in most trial of action naming, and only in few trials of object naming.
 This finding suggest that both of the updating and inhibiting would be involved in the production of words in a few and eventually difficult trials.

-Assumption that influence of updating abilities on word production might only be limited to difficult trials seem to be in agreement with finding of (Piai & Roelofs, 2013).
-These authors demonstrated that in a dual task context of production (i.e. producing the name of object while performing a tone discrimination task), updating abilities of participant correlated with mean naming latencies of participants.
+The assumption that the influence of updating abilities on word production might be limited to difficult trials seems to be in agreement with the finding of (Piai & Roelofs, 2013).
+These authors demonstrated that in a dual task context of production (i.e. producing the name of object while performing a tone discrimination task), participants’ updating abilities correlated with their mean naming latencies.
 Together, finding of (Shao et al., 2012) indicate that in a context in which the production of object name is the only task to perform, updating abilities correlate with the tail of latencies distribution, while by increasing the difficulty of the production task, employing a dual task paradigm, updating abilities correlate with the mean of the distribution.
 Therefore, these finding seems to suggest a form of differential mobilization of cognitive resource depending on the experimental context, with the updating component of cognitive control mobilized in most of the trials within context of increased production difficulty, and only in a few trial in easier production context.